MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/enable-maintenance-mode.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 11/11/2019
+ms.date: 09/17/2020
 ms.author: nenandw
 ms.reviewer: tapanm
 ---

 # Maintenance mode for a portal

-There might be times when your website is under scheduled maintenance or is down due to temporary outage.
+There might be times when your website is under scheduled maintenance or is down because of temporary outage.
 When a customer accesses the website during maintenance, unpredictable behavior and intermittent unavailability might be experienced.

 As a portal administrator, you can configure your portal to display a proper message to customers whenever a maintenance activity is going on (for example, "Solution packages are being upgraded.")
-You can leverage this capability by enabling the maintenance mode on your portal.
+You can benefit from this capability by enabling the maintenance mode on your portal.
 When the maintenance mode is enabled, a message is displayed, and the customers are restricted from browsing any webpages except the `<portal URL>/_services/about` page.

 > [!div class=mx-imgBorder]
 > ![Default maintenance mode page](../media/default-maint-page.png "Default maintenance mode page")

 ## Enable maintenance mode

 You can enable maintenance mode on your portal to provide a consistent message, instead of dealing with unpredictable behavior when your website is under scheduled maintenance.
-This will provide a better experience for your portal users.
+This capability will provide a better experience for your portal users.

 1. Open [Power Apps Portals admin center](admin-overview.md).